 What is hot rolled steel?

-Hot rolled steel is produced by heating the metal above its recrystallization temperature and rolling it into the desired shape.
-This process allows the steel to be shaped and formed without any significant difficulty.
-The result is a material that is generally less expensive due to the simplified production process.
+Hot rolled steel is created by heating the metal above its recrystallization temperature and then rolling it into shape.
+This production method prevents significant difficulties in shaping and forming the steel.
+As a result, it tends to be more economical due to the straightforward production process.

 How is hot rolled steel made?